Farming While Black: Soul Fire Farm's Practical Guide to Liberation on the Land

 Run by a collective of Black, Brown and Jewish people, the mission of Soul Fire Farm is to end injustice within the food system.
 (Photo: Soul Fire Farm)

 Soul Fire Farm in upstate New York is dedicated to not only growing food, but also cultivating environmental, racial and food justice.
 Its ten black, brown and Jewish farmers aim to dismantle racism within the food system while reconnecting people of color to the earth.
-Leah Penniman is the co-founder of Soul Fire Farm and joins Host Steve Curwood to discuss her new book, Farming While Black: Soul Fire Farm's Practical Guide to Liberation on the Land, and her journey as a person of color reclaiming her space in the agricultural world.
+Leah Penniman is the co-founder of Soul Fire Farm and joins Host Steve Curwood to discuss her new book, Farming While Black: Soul Fire Farm's Practical Guide to Liberation on the Land, and her journey as a woman of color reclaiming her space in the agricultural world.

 CURWOOD: It’s Living on Earth, I’m Steve Curwood.